LT-IntroToAI-SY2526/assignment6-part1-per3-lsjose973/a6_part1_writeup.md

 - What happens when you make predictions outside the range of your training data?

 **YOUR ANSWER:**
+I don't think I would trust this model to predict a score for a student who studied 10 hours.
+This is because the maximum hours in my dataset is 9.6 hours, and although it's close to 10, 10 is still outside of the data range.
+If I were to try and predict a score for a data outside of the range that it was trained on, the data would be an extrapolation of the model.
 ---

 ## Part 2: Data Analysis